-Federal regulations prohibit businesses from paying directly for employee's individual health insurance premiums, outside of an HRA (Health Reimbursement Arrangement), or other IRS/HIPAA/ERISA-qualified tax-free vehicle (e.g. Section 125).
+Federal regulations prohibit businesses from paying directly for employee's individual health insurance premiums, outside of an IRS/HIPAA/ERISA-qualified tax-free vehicle (e.g. Section 125).

-Some businesses might want to pay directly for an employee's individual health insurance plans without utilizing an ERISA and HIPAA-compliant HRA, but doing so may put the business out of compliance with federal regulations and may increase the business's (and employee's) tax liability.
+Some businesses might want to pay directly for an employee's individual health insurance plans without utilizing an ERISA and HIPAA-compliant Section 105 Plan, but doing so may put the business out of compliance with federal regulations and may increase the business's (and employee's) tax liability.

 There are two major reasons an employer should never pay for its employees' individual health insurance plans directly:

-- Paying for Individual Health Insurance without an qualified HRA Causes the Employer to "Endorse" the Individual Health Insurance Plans
+- Paying for Individual Health Insurance without a qualified Plan Causes the Employer to "Endorse" the Individual Health Insurance Plans

-- Paying for Individual Health Insurance without an HRA Causes the Payments to Become Taxable Income to the Employees
+- Paying for Individual Health Insurance without a Plan Causes the Payments to Become Taxable Income to the Employees

 When an employer pays directly for an individual health insurance plan, they effectively endorse each employee's individual insurance plan as part of an employer-sponsored group health benefit offering.
 In other words, according to federal law, the employer is treating the individual plan as part of an employee welfare benefit plan regulated by ERISA.
 Because most individual health insurance plans do not meet minimum ERISA group plan requirements, the employer is out of compliance.